TheSmartLocal – Singapore’s Leading Travel and Lifestyle Portal

 Roots

-In the east, Lion City Hotel was found at the bustling intersection of Tanjong Katong and Geylang Roads.
-The 10-storey hotel had each room fully equipped with modern amenities that wowed guests from that era – a telephone, a 3-channel sound system, and an attached bathroom.
+Lion City Hotel was once found at the bustling intersection of Tanjong Katong and Geylang Roads.
+Each room in the 10-storey hotel was fully equipped with modern amenities that wowed guests from that era: a telephone, a 3-channel sound system, and an attached bathroom.

 The hotel complex also had a range of facilities, including a bank for financial transactions, restaurants and snack bars for quick bites, and a cocktail lounge for those who wanted to unwind with a drink.
-There was even a large shopping arcade to allow some retail therapy.
+There was even a large shopping arcade where guests could indulge in some retail therapy.

 The hotel’s legacy came to an end in 2011, when a property developer acquired the site with plans to transform it into a residential and commercial complex.
-OneKM Mall was erected in place of the hotel, which underwent renovation and was subsequently rebranded as KINEX.
+OneKM Mall was erected in place of the hotel, before subsequently being renovated and rebranded as KINEX.

 Opened from: 1968-2011